QuantumByteStudios/SublimeBuildFiles-ForAllLanguages/README.md

 Create an Issue

 1) you Can Run These Build Files in your system, and if you face any issues, let us know.
 2) If your system isn't listed here for ".
-Sublime-build" files created by you for your system refer to this <a href="https://www.sublimetext.com/docs/build_systems.html">documentation</a> or let us know.
+Sublime-build" files, created by yourself for your system refer this <a href="https://www.sublimetext.com/docs/build_systems.html">documentation</a> or let us know.

 # Current Build Systems Available for:
 * C